I’ve decided it’s not worth getting involved with DSS tenants because of the incompetence of the local council (or at least my local council).

 Council tax problem

-I received a council tax bill through for £18.57 regarding a property.
+I received a council tax bill for £18.57 regarding a property.
 Not much, right?
 Right.
 But that wasn’t the point.

 I knew I shouldn’t be liable because I’ve had tenants occupying the property, so I wanted to know what period the bill accounted for so I could drill down the problem.
 I’m not entirely sure why they don’t have the dates on the actual notices.